INFORMATION PORTAL > TECHNOLOGY GROUPS > Hull cleaning

 Applicability and assumptions

 Hull cleaning is applicable for all vessel types and ages.
-Depending on the degree and type of fouling to be removed a diver can typically clean 200 to 400 m2 per hour of flat surfaces (less on the bow and stern areas).
+Depending on the degree and type of fouling to be removed a diver can typically clean 200-400 m2 per hour of flat surfaces (less on the bow and stern areas).
+Similarly, a ROV is capable of cleaning 800-1000 m2 per hour.
 The operation will be performed during normal ship stops (bunkering, anchorage, waiting for canal passage, etc.).
-The fuel reductions depend on the extent to which the hull is fouled.
+Note that cleaning of hull is not allowed in many ports due to risk of contamination of the local aquatic life.

 Cost of implementation

 The price of hull cleaning will depend on the selection between a diver and a ROV, in addition to the vessel size.
-Total cost will be in the range of $5,000 to $50,000 (USD).
+Total operational cost is estimated to be in the range of $5,000 – $50,000 (USD).

 Reduction potential

-Depending on the degree of marine fouling, vessel size, vessel segment, operation profile and trading areas a reduction in the range of 1% to 5 % on main engine fuel consumption can be expected.
+Depending on the degree of marine fouling, vessel size, vessel segment, operation profile and trading areas a reduction in the range of 1 – 5 % on total fuel consumption can be expected.

 Other References